FAQs for PHIL101 (Professor Margolis)

 Q: What textbook does the course use?

-Q: Does this course provide a survey of the history of philosophy?
+Q: Will you provide a survey of the history of philosophy?

-No. It focuses on a small number of representative philosophical problems and some important ways of thinking about them.
+No. Although some other instructors of PHIL101 teach the history of philosophy, I don't.
+My version of the course focuses on a small number of representative philosophical problems and some important ways of thinking about them.
 The reading list does include a few historical texts, but most of the readings are by contemporary philosophers.

 Q: How are PHIL101 and PHIL102 related?